-For your own edification, dihydrogen monoxide (DHMO) is a rarely used chemical name for common water.
-As you can see, the images and the wording are highly manipulative.
+For your own education, dihydrogen monoxide is a rarely-used chemical name for common water.

 Sulfur is Essential